prettier/prettier/docs/options.md

 ## Indent chains

-Print indents at the start of chained calls.
+Put or disable indents at the start of chained calls.

 Valid options:

-- `true` - Print indents at the start of chained calls.
+- `true` - Put indents at the start of chained calls.
-- `false` - Do not print indents at the start of chained calls.
+- `false` - Disable indents at the start of chained calls.

 | Default | CLI Override         | API Override           |
 | ------- | -------------------- | ---------------------- |